Skip to main content

 Barnes v.
 City of Cincinnati

-The plaintiff-appellant, a trans (“a pre-operative male-to-female transsexual”) police officer, applied to be promoted to sergeant within the Cincinnati Police Department.
+The plaintiff-appellant, a transgender police officer, applied to be promoted to sergeant within the Cincinnati Police Department.
 The plaintiff passed the sergeants exam but failed a rigorous training program and was denied promotion.
-The plaintiff sued the City of Cincinnati, alleging that the denial of her promotion was due to sex-based discrimination and failure to conform to male sex stereotypes, such as wearing makeup, in violation of Title VII of the Civil Rights Act and the Equal Protection Clause.
+The plaintiff sued the City of Cincinnati, alleging that the denial of her promotion was due to sex-based discrimination and her failure to conform to male sex stereotypes, such as wearing makeup, in violation of Title VII of the Civil Rights Act and the Equal Protection Clause.

 Capital Care Network of Toledo v.
 State of Ohio Dept. of Health